WallarooLabs/wally/documentation/content/python-tutorial/writing-your-own-application.md

     return wallaroo.build_application("Alerts", pipeline)
 ```

 Wallaroo provides the convenience functions `tcp_parse_input_addrs` and `tcp_parse_output_addrs` to parse host and port information that is passed on the command line, or the user can supply their own code for getting these values.
 When using the convenience functions, host/port pairs are represented on the command line as colon-separated values and multiple host/port values are represented by a comma-separated list of host/port values.
 The functions assume that `--in` is used for input addresses, and `--out` is used for output addresses.
-For example, this set of command line arguments would specify two input host/port values and one output:
+For example, this set of command line arguments would specify two input (name, host, port) values and one output:

 ```
---in localhost:7001,localhost:7002 --out localhost:7010
+--in Alerts@localhost:7001,Alerts@localhost:7002 --out localhost:7010
 ```

 Since we are using an internal `GenSource` for our example, we only need to specify the `--out` argument.